Why does espresso taste different in Italy than in the US?

 Is it the scenic countryside, the renaissance artwork, the legacy of the Medicis.. um, no.

 It's because Italians prefer a totally different taste in their espresso than do Americans.
-And it shows up in the coffee, according to top roasters and travelers that I've spoken with.
+And it shows up in the coffee, according to top roasters and travelers.

-/wp/wp-content/uploads/files/uploads/108893821_feebed7db1_m.jpg" alt="Italian Espresso" title="Italian Espresso" align="right" border="0" height="240" hspace="10" vspace="10" width="240" />You see, Italians have always preferred an ashy charred burnt taste to their espresso.
-They want it to taste like diesel fuel.
-They want to douse it with sugar cubes.
-They want it to put hair on their chest.
+You see, Italians have always preferred a smoky almost burnt taste to their espresso.
 Americans on the other hand love smoothness, mildness, and a balanced espresso drink, preferably where they can add some milk and sugar, not too much, thank you.

-This difference in tastes has given me some weird interactions with Italian roasters.
+This difference in tastes has given me some interesting interactions with Italian roasters.

 Typically at a trade show an Italian roaster will insist that his Italian espresso is fabulous, with the authentic taste of Italy that you can't get anywhere else.
-I agree with him / her that you can't get the taste like that anywhere in the US -- because Americans want a different taste than theirs.
-The Italian roasters just don't get it.
-They can't understand why someone would prefer a different taste.
-They keep pushing their coffees and I keep telling them that my customers may be unhappy with the ashy heap of soot they'll get.
+I agree with him / her that you can't get the taste like that anywhere in the US.